-Using kitchen scissors, cut the outer shell down the middle and spread it open until the meat is exposed.
-Place the lobster tail in a steamer and cook for 8 to 10 minutes, until an instant-read thermometer inserted registers 140 degrees.
+Using kitchen scissors, cut the outer shell of the tail down the middle and spread it open until the meat is exposed.
+Place the lobster tail in a steamer and cook for 8 to 10 minutes, until the meat becomes opaque and an inserted instant-read thermometer reads 140 degrees.
 Serve with melted, flavored butters or in a lobster roll.

 - 5. Boiled lobster tail

-When boiling lobster, it's important that the water is not heated to a roiling boil, which occurs at 212 degrees.
+When boiling lobster, do not heat the water to a roiling boil, which occurs at 212 degrees.
 Instead, the water should be heated to a simmer at 185 degrees.
-Boil the whole, uncut tail for 10 minutes, then allow to cool.
+Boil the whole, uncut tail for 10 minutes, then allow it to cool before serving.
 Wearing gloves, squeeze the bottom of the tail and the top will crack and open up very quickly.
 Use kitchen shears to release the meat in the boiled lobster tail.

-Using kitchen scissors, cut the outer shell down the middle and remove the meat from the shell.
+Using kitchen scissors, cut the outer shell down the middle and remove the meat from its shell.
 Slice the meat into 1/2-inch pieces.
-In a pan, heat 1 tablespoon butter, 1 teaspoon minced shallots and 1 sprig of thyme.
+In a pan, heat 1 tablespoon of butter, 1 teaspoon minced shallots and 1 sprig of thyme.
 Add the lobster meat and cook for 2 to 3 minutes, until the meat is slightly translucent and cooked through.
-Add squeeze of lemon juice and serve over buttered toast points.
+Add in a squeeze of lemon juice and serve over buttered toast points.

 - 7. Microwaved lobster tail

-Just don't do it, Walsh said — and TODAY Food editors agree.
-Lobster tails do not belong in a microwave!
+Just don't do it, Walsh said — and the TODAY Food editors agree.
+Delicate lobster tails do not belong anywhere near a microwave!

-Now that that's covered, it's time to get cooking with these delicious recipes featuring lobster tail!
+Now get ready to shell-ebrate with these decadently delicious recipes featuring lobster tail.

 "It may seem a little intimidating, but there is no better way to impress a date than to serve home-cooked lobster," chef Michael Gulotta told TODAY Food.
 "This dish is luxurious, but surprisingly light and refreshing."

-This Maine lobster roll is seasoned with just a few spices, a touch of butter and mayonnaise so the beauty of the lobster meat really shines through.
+This Maine-style roll is seasoned with just a few spices, a touch of butter and a bit of creamy mayonnaise so the beauty of the lobster meat really shines through.

-This decadent appetizer can be whipped up in minutes in a food processor.
+This decadent appetizer can be whipped up in just minutes using a food processor.
 The creamy texture and rich flavors make this a real crowd pleaser!